Electronic portfolio: In education

 In education, the electronic portfolio is a collection of a students' work that can advance learning by providing a way for them to organize, archive, and display work.
-The electronic format allows an instructor to evaluate student portfolios as an alternative to paper-based portfolios because they provide the opportunity to review, communicate, and give feedback in an asynchronous manner.
+The electronic format allows a professor to evaluate student portfolios as an alternative to paper-based portfolios because they provide the opportunity to review, communicate, and give feedback in an asynchronous manner.
 In addition, students are able to reflect on their work, which makes the experience of creating the e-portfolio meaningful.
 A student e-portfolio may be shared with a prospective employer or used to record the achievement of program or course specific learning outcomes.

 The uses of e-portfolios are most common in the courses with departments of education.
 Most preservice teachers are asked to compile an e-portfolio to demonstrate competencies needed to gain teaching certification or licensure.
 Student e-portfolios are increasingly being used in other disciplines such as communications, math, business, nursing, engineering and architecture.
 In education e-portfolios have six major functions: